vsm/vsm-box/README.md

     removed.
     This icon can have three states: unhovered, hovered (when the mouse hovers it), and pushed-down (when the mouse button is pressed down on it).
-+ About about TheConns, i.e. the panel where connectors are drawn:
++ About TheConns, i.e. the panel where connectors are drawn:
   + A *level* is a horizontal row, which holds vertical space for just one connector's backbone.
     Connectors can be on the same level side-by-side, but not on top of